SpaceCurve/hadoop-adapter/rev2.md

 ```

 Configure the IP address for the SpaceCurve database so that Hadoop can read
-and write data to it.
+and write data to it by editing the file `SPACECURVE_IP.sh` in the newly
+unpacked archive.

+Type:

 ```
-cd hadoop-spacecurve-sync
+$ cd hadoop-spacecurve-sync
-nano SPACECURVE_IP.sh
+$ nano SPACECURVE_IP.sh
 ```

 ![edit spacecurve ip](images/nano-spacecurve-ip.png)